This sample demonstrates how the WSO2 CEP can receive (and then process if required) events from a Websocket client.

-- An Input Websocket-local Event Adapter is created.
+- An Input Websocket-local Event Adapter will be created.

-- An Output Logger Event Adapter is created.
+- An Output Logger Event Adapter will be created.

-In other words, all the first four steps listed in Introduction section are completed once the server is started with the sample configuration number 0020.
+In other words, all the first four steps listed in Introduction section will be done, when the server is started with sample configuration number 0020.

-The remaining task is to connect to the DAS-websocket server and publish events to it.
+Now the remaining task is connect to the CEP-websocket server and publish events to it.

-In this sample, the web browser is used as the Websocket client.
+In this sample, you will use your web browser as the Websocket client.
 However, any Websocket client can be used for this purpose.